 Francine Asselta, Vice President and Head of North America Institutional.
-Ms. Asselta is the head of North America Institutional Distribution with direct leadership of the Institutional Relationship Management team, Contract Office and Taft-Hartley Sales at Columbia Threadneedle Investments.
+Ms. Asselta is the head of North America Institutional which includes Relationship Management, Institutional Sales, Consultant Relations and the Global Contract Office.
+She became head of NA Institutional in 2023 after being Co-Head since 2022.
+Prior to that she was the Head of the Relationship Management team in NA.
 She was the managing director and head of the Taft-Hartley sales and service channel from 2004-2010 at one of the Columbia Threadneedle Investments legacy firms.
 Prior to that she was a senior vice president and head for the retirement plan services group for the metropolitan New York and New Jersey area.
 Her responsibilities included management of the client service staff responsible for corporate and Taft-Hartley employee benefit plans as well as not-for-profit endowments.
 She has been a member of the investment community since 1978 when she joined one of Columbia Threadneedle Investments legacy firms.
 She was a vice president at NatWest and a trust officer at National Bank of North America.
 In addition, she holds the Series 3 license with the National Futures Association (NFA) and the Series 7, 24 and 63 licenses with FINRA.